csmerchant/latencyranger/README.md

 Last, the data is brought back to you, and latency/lag is reduced

 ## Why does this work?
-Any high speed proxy is always better than an average home connection, so finding connects
+Any high speed proxy is always better than an average home connection, so finding one

 that is close to you can reduce ping greatly.